The Boscombe Valley Mystery: Film and television

-Radio and audio dramas
+Theatre

+The 2007 Edinburgh Fringe Festival featured the show Murder in the Gardens, which relocates the events of this mystery to Edinburgh, with the murder taking place in Princes Street Gardens and Holmes and Watson being called upon as Watson is lecturing at the university.
+In this case, the murder was committed by Alice's mother to protect the memory of her already-deceased husband, and Watson is able to clear James without that testimony as his examination confirms that James couldn't have struck the blow that killed his father while Holmes identifies and confronts the true killer in private.

+Audio

 "The Boscombe Valley Mystery" was adapted by Edith Meiser as an episode of the radio series The Adventures of Sherlock Holmes with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 Meiser also adapted the story for The New Adventures of Sherlock Holmes for a 1940 episode with Basil Rathbone as Holmes and Nigel Bruce as Watson.

 In 1943, the BBC Home Service dramatised the story with Arthur Wontner as Holmes and Carleton Hobbs as Watson.
 A different radio adaptation aired on the BBC Light Programme in 1966, as part of the 1952–1969 radio series starring Hobbs as Holmes and Norman Shelley as Watson.

-"The Boscombe Valley Mystery" was adapted as an episode of CBS Radio Mystery Theater titled "The Boscombe Pool Mystery".
-The episode, which featured Kevin McCarthy as Sherlock Holmes and Court Benson as Dr. Watson, first aired in May 1977.
+In May 1977 an episode of CBS Radio Mystery Theater titled "The Boscombe Pool Mystery".
+The episode, which featured Kevin McCarthy as Sherlock Holmes and Court Benson as Dr. Watson.

-"The Boscombe Valley Mystery" was adapted in 1990 for BBC Radio 4 by Bert Coules, as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.
+In 1990, for BBC Radio 4 by Bert Coules, as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.
 It also featured Samuel West as James McCarthy and Donald Gee as Inspector Lestrade.

 A 2011 episode of the radio series The Classic Adventures of Sherlock Holmes was adapted from the story, with John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

+In July 2026, the podcast Sherlock & Co. adapted the story in a three-episode adventure called "The Boscombe Valley Mystery", starring Harry Attwell as Sherlock Holmes, Paul Waggott as Dr. John Watson and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.
+John Turner is played by Stef Butler, Charles McCarthy by Karim Kronfli, and Jasmin Kerr as Lily Lestrade.
+As a modern retelling, the hotel location is swapped for a wellness retreat in the Cotswolds.